EVTKSU/ROB-ROS2/README.md

 This creates a Docker image based on Ubuntu, installs ROS 2 dependencies, and runs your ROS 2 installer script inside the container.

 Use `exit` to leave the container.

+ First-Time Setup

+# how to make a venv:

+    make sure you have python venv installed:

+	'''sudo apt update
+	sudo apt install python3-venv'''

+# then, cd into your repo folder:

+	cd ~/Desktop/rob/rob-ros2

+# create and activate the venv:

+	python3 -m venv venv
+	source venv/bin/activate

+# from here pip install all your stuff

+to exit type '''"deactivate"''' in terminal

+how to open the venv:

+cd into the repo and re run